-Financial transactions of the District are reported in individual funds.
-Each fund uses a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues, and expenditures (or expenses) as appropriate.
+Financial transactions of Bethel School District are reported in individual funds.
+Each fund uses a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues, and expenditures as appropriate.
 All funds are considered major funds.
-The various funds in the report are grouped into governmental (and fiduciary) funds as follows:
+The various funds in the report are grouped into governmental funds as follows: